kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

       )
 )
 AND EXISTS (
-    -- At least one project assigned to department employees SELECT 1
+    -- At least one project assigned to d.DepartmentName employees SELECT 1
     FROM Employees e
     INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID